City of Ward

 The City of Ward is located in the northwestern portion of Lonoke County and lays 5 miles north of Cabot and 5 miles south of Beebe adjacent to US Hwy 67/167.
-According to the 2010 U.S. Census, Ward’s population was 4,067.
-According to Metroplan's MetroTrends 2016 forecast, Ward's estimated population today is 4,919 which is a 20.9% increase from 2010.
-As such, we believe we are second largest city in Lonoke County and the second fastest growing city in Metroplan's area.
+According to the 2020 US Census, Ward's population is 6,052 which is a 48.8% increase from the 2010 Census.
+Ward is the second largest city in Lonoke County and the second fastest growing city in Metroplan's area.
 Click HERE to view city map.

 Housing: Ward is primarily a residential community with over 90% of its residents working elsewhere to include almost 50% who work in Pulaski County.
 Ward has a higher percentage of young home owners, aged 25 to 34 years, than the region or national averages.
 Almost a quarter of the population that owns a home is age 25 to 34.
 This is probably because Ward has a larger segment of the population in this age group and housing is more affordable.